 “We will be putting out more information in terms of how we will be responding, but we support the resolution.
 We understand the nuances of it.
 Obviously, there may be some challenges with respect to how we go about enforcing.”

 Anderson says incidents regarding ICE or other law enforcement agencies can be reported to the Attorney General's office.
-He reminds the public his department cannot interfere in active investigations.
+He reminds the public that his department cannot interfere in active investigations.

 Non-commercial, fact based reporting is made possible by your financial support.
 Make your donation to WEMU today to keep your community NPR station thriving.